You might be able to manage constipation through your diet and exercise. Find out more.

-Remember to drink plenty of fluids if you are increasing your fibre intake.
+Remember to drink plenty of fluids if you are eating a lot of fibre.
 Fibre draws water into the bowel, so you could get dehydrated if you don't drink enough.

 Drinking plenty of fluids such as water, fruit juice and soups helps to soften your stools and make them easier to pass.
 So drinking between 8 and 10 large glasses of these types of fluids each day can help prevent constipation.